Robert F. Kennedy 1968 presidential campaign: Job opportunities and welfare reform

 Kennedy argued that increased government cooperation with private enterprise would reduce housing and employment woes in the United States.
 He also argued that the focus of welfare spending should be shifted more towards improving credit and income for farmers.

 Law and order

 In 1968, Kennedy expressed his strong willingness to support a bill that was under consideration for the abolition of the death penalty.
 He argued that rising crime rates could be countered with more job and educational opportunities.
+However, Kennedy was also known for his focus on law and order, stating “I was the chief law-enforcement officer of the United States.
+I promise if elected, I will do all in my power to bring an end to this violence,” while Richard Nixon remarked "Do you know a lot of these people think Bobby is more a law-and-order man than I am!"

 Gun control

 Kennedy supported laws that would reduce casual firearm purchases.
 He said he believed in keeping firearms away from "people who have no business" with them—specifying criminals, individuals with mental health issues, and minors as classes of persons who should be prevented from purchasing firearms.

 Tax reform

 Kennedy argued for legislation, which would reform flagrant tax loopholes.

-Primary campaign

-In 1968, Kennedy was successful in four state primaries: Indiana, Nebraska, South Dakota, and California; as well as Washington D.C.
-McCarthy won six state primaries: Wisconsin, Pennsylvania, Kennedy's native state of Massachusetts, Oregon, New Jersey, and Illinois.
-Of the state primaries in which they campaigned directly against one another, Kennedy won three (Indiana, Nebraska, and California) while McCarthy was only successful in one (Oregon).